scummvm/scummvm/doc/docportal/use_scummvm/install_computer.rst

 =====================================
-Installing ScummVM
+Installing ScummVM on a computer
 =====================================

 .. tabbed:: Windows

-    There are two ways to install ScummVM onto a computer running Windows; download and use the installer, or install manually.
+    There are two ways to install ScummVM on a computer running Windows; download and use the installer, or install manually.

     .. dropdown:: Installing ScummVM using the installer
         :open: